 If like many NZ small businesses, you are your brand then take a good hard look at yourself and write down what you’re about and what you stand for and what’s important to you.
 Why did you get into business and why this particular business.
 It’s what Simon Senick refers to as the Importance of Why.
 It’s worth searching out his Ted Talk ‘How great leaders inspire action’ to get inspired!

 Brand as a symbol

 For some this is the fun stuff – what do you want your brand to look like?
-What symbol or icon reflects your brand or differentiates it in the market.
+What symbol or icon reflects it or differentiates it in the market?
 You want to get noticed and you want something that customers will recognise and remember.

 The key here is to define your identity and set some rules around its use.
 The reason Apple is so successful is that they have created a very strong brand identity (same for Coke too, but the product is killing them now – more on this later).
 Create a brand bible document that defines the exact colour of your logo and how it can be used.
 Don’t let anyone mess with your brand.
 Stick to your own rules.

 Consider your product or products that you sell under your brand – do they match the brand definition?
 Think about features and benefits and consider how your products are different from competitor products – this becomes your niche and means you can focus attention on a smaller space – now you’re a bigger fish in a smaller pond.
 This is a battle you can win, easily!

 Your brand definition needs to flow through your entire organisation.
 The power of brand lies in brand consistency, so make sure you deliver your brand promise every step of the way, from customer service, through to product despatch, through to warranties and even invoicing.

 Because brand lies at the heart of any business, it’s important to define it in the early stages of setting up your business.
 What they don’t tell you is that in defining your brand, you’ll create a business that’s easier to sell.
 That ‘goodwill’ you’re looking to recognise can come from your brand.

 Brand Strategy with VOLOM